axa-ch-webhub-cloud/pattern-library/COMPONENT_VERSIONING.md

 ## Problem Statement

-We want to support versioning in a [Micro Frontend](https://micro-frontends.org/) architecture.
+We want to support component versioning in a [Micro Frontend](https://micro-frontends.org/) architecture.

 Micro Frontends are an emerging new paradigm on how to decompose a web page or web app into major features, each of which is owned and developed by an independent team.

+Think of a micro frontend as an application written in SPA style that suddenly finds itself having to coexist with other SPAs on the same webpage.
+Furthermore, imagine each of these SPAs being developed by an independent team of software developers, who each chose different versions of UI components for their SPA.
+How can all these UI components in their different versions coexist on the same webpage without giving up team independence?
+That's the versioning dilemma in a nutshell.

 Have a look [here](https://github.com/axa-ch/midgard/blob/develop/DOCUMENTATION.md#pattern-library-versioning) for more details.